Mon to Fri:

 10 December

 It’s common for your drain pipes to have blockages.
-With the build up and small items you must’ve accidentally sent down the sink drain and p bend, clogged drains and occasions where the usual draining slowly becomes even slower are nothing new.
-And most of the time, we depend on hot water or highly recommended chemical drain cleaners we can grab from our local hardware store to remove clogs from the drain trap arm or sink trap arm.
-But sometimes, despite having used the same chemical for months and gaining results in your sink drain, you can still face a blocked drain where none of your previous go-to products works anymore.
-You can also feel resistance in every DIY drain cleaner technique you try down the clogged drain trap arm, from hot water to baking soda and vinegar and even folding a hanger wire to make a hook.
-Now, it seems impossible for the clog to be removed manually from the main drain pipe no matter how much you manually removed the p trap with an adjustable pipe wrench.
-But you still have one more option to try for your clogged pipe before calling in professional help.
-And that’s using a drain snake for your blocked drains.
-It’s a very effective tool.
+With the build-up and small items you must’ve accidentally sent down the sink drain and p bend, clogged drains and occasions where the usual draining slowly becomes even slower are nothing new.
+Most of the time, we depend on hot water or highly recommended chemical drain cleaners we can grab from our local hardware store to remove clogs from the drain trap arm or sink trap arm.

-“I’ve tried everything, from hot water to vinegar and chemical drain cleaner for the build up in the sink drains, and I just can’t clear that stubborn clogs.”
+“I’ve tried everything, from hot water to vinegar and chemical drain cleaner for the build-up in the sink drains, and I just can’t clear that stubborn clogs.”

 Many people have had a conversation like this, but their minds went blank when they heard the reference to a drain snake or drain auger.
 No, it’s not a new species of our slithery foes that you might tread on in long grass.
 You don’t have to be scared of a drain snake!
-No need to scream for help with this.
-Actually, with a drain snake, you’ll be screaming in victory alone.
-Believe it or not, when you use a drain snake, it’s a long metallic cable with a small auger attached on the end, it’s your next answer to that stubborn clogs you have.
-No more resistance!
-No need to depend on plumbing services or call drain specialists for professional work on your blocked drains.
-The drain snake is a handy innovation that expert plumbers and homeowners swear by for clearing stubborn pipe blockages.
+There’s no need to scream for help with this.

 It gets confusing that there are different types of drain snakes.
-One Google search will depict a strange motored device on wheels, commonly known as a plumbers eel, a plumbing eel, or an electric eel.
+One Google search will depict a strange motored device on wheels, commonly known as a plumber eel, a plumbing eel, or an electric eel.

-However, the electric eel is just the big brother to the more common hand-held drain snake Bunnings might stock on the shelves for unblocking drains.
+However, the electric eel is the big brother to the more common hand-held drain snake Bunnings might stock on the shelves for unblocking drains.
 The basic principle is the same with the run-of-the-mill drain snake and the heftier electric eel – and that fundamental principle is the flexible coils or cables wiggled down the drain opening to remove any stubborn blockages.

 A Warning About Drain Snakes